indicatorSaving and Investing

 You have RRSP contribution room, but you don’t have the cash to contribute.
 Now what?

-Contributing to an RRSP will help you save on taxes and may even get a tax refund.
+Contributing to an RRSP will help you save on taxes and you may even get a tax refund.
 More importantly, you are investing money on a tax-deferred basis and building up your retirement savings.
 But what if you don’t have enough money to make a contribution?
 Should you borrow to invest in your RRSP?

 What to consider before getting an RRSP loan